day8/re-frame-async-flow-fx/README.md

 7. A word on Retries XXXX

-### The Data Structure
+### The Flow Specification

-The data structure has the following fields:
+The async-flow data structure has the following fields:

-  - `:id` - optional - an identifier, probably a namespaced keyword.
+  - `:id` - optional - an identifier, typically a namespaced keyword.
-    It must not clash with the identifier for any event handler (because internally an event handler is created using this id).
+    It must not clash with the identifier for any event handler (because internally an event handler is registered using this id).
-    If absent `:async/flow` is used.
+    If absent, `:async/flow` is used.
   - `db-path` - optional - the path within `app-db` where the coordination logic should store state.
 Two pieces of state are stored:  the set of seen events, and the set of started tasks.
     If absent, then state is not stored in app-db and is instead held in an internal atom.